raspberrypilearning/webcomic/en/step_1.md

 ---
 ### Hardware

-+ A computer or tablet capable of running Scratch 3
++ A computer or tablet

 ### Software